Caramel Drip Cake

 In fact, my caramel is made without a thermometer, with just four ingredients.
 A batch can be made in about 5 minutes.
 It doesn’t get much easier than that!

 All you need is sugar, butter, heavy cream, and a bit of salt.
-The only part that is a little scary is melting down the sugar.
+The only part that is a little scary is melting the sugar.

 My biggest tip when doing this is to add the sugar gradually.
 I add about a quarter of a cup at a time.

-This helps the granulated sugar liquify more quickly, and minimizes clumping.
+This helps the granulated sugar liquify more quickly and minimizes clumping.
 It makes a world of a difference.

-However, I didn’t know to do that when I first started making caramel.
+However, I didn’t know how to do that when I first started making caramel.
 I used to just dump it all in at once.

 The caramel will still turn out if you add all the sugar at once, but it takes a lot longer to melt down.